Icon Nutrition Outline Food

 When in doubt, an excellent resource is Home-Prepared Dog & Cat Diets: the Healthful Alternative by Donald R. Strombeck, DVM, Ph.D., a long-time expert in veterinary medicine.
 First published in 1999, the book is considered by many pet nutritionists to be the Bible of healthy homemade pet nutrition.
 For even more cooking options, be sure to check out Home Cooking for Your Dog: 75 Holistic Recipes for a Healthier Dog.

-We strongly emphasize first discussing your dog’s specific nutritional needs with your vet, as every pup is different.
-And remember that switching your dog’s food to homemade from kibble is a slow process, so patience is key.
+We strongly emphasize discussing your dog’s specific nutritional needs with your vet first, as every pup is different.
+And remember that switching your dog’s food to homemade is a slow process, so patience is key.

 Cooking For Canines: Online Help